elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/our_first_game.md

   game publicly then you can search Google for character sprites from your favorite games and use those.
 If you choose this option, be sure to look for characters that have a transparent background.
-And you may need to resize the images you find to fit properly within the games we'll be creating.
+And you may need to resize the images you find to fit properly within the game we'll be creating.
 - Draw your own character with piskelapp.com.
 It's a lot of fun, but it's also difficult and it may be more worthwhile to use something else for now while we build our initial minigame.